 Employee Feedback – When factory workers don’t have computers or phones

 The next step would be to measure if the implemented actions are having the desired effect on the factory working conditions.

-Would morale increase after these actions?
+Would morale increase at your company after these actions?

 An opportunity to open up a dialogue

-The Employee Mood KPI means you know what results to expect on a normal day (“67% press green”).
+The Employee Mood KPI means you know what results to expect on a normal day (“67% press green in the production area”).

-As you listen to your employees, reach conclusions and start taking action, you can act fast and continuously to issues brought up by your employees.
+As you listen to your employees, reach conclusions, and start taking action, you can act fast and continuously to issues brought up by your employees.

 A lot of red?
 Your business is losing money